polterguy/aista-jekyll/README.md

 To use the theme add something resembling the following to your YAML configuration file _"\_config.yml"_.

 ```
+# The next line declares you want to use this theme
 remote_theme: polterguy/aista-jekyll

+# The next line declares the URL structure of your blog items
 permalink: /blog/:title

+# Title of your site
 title: Title of your site

+# Description of your site, or slogan
 description: Slogan of your site

+# Google Analytics tracking code
 google_analytics: UA-123456789-1

+# Copyright displayed in the bottom right corner
 copyright: © Foo, Ltd 2022

+# Most Wanted Response, most important link on your site
 mwr: /section-1/foo
 mwr_text: Foo 1

+# Background images for banner and the main body/content parts of your site
 banner_bg: /assets/bg.jpeg
 body_bg: /assets/bg2.jpeg

+# Open Graph image for pages when shared on Facebook or Twitter, etc
 og_image: https://some-url.com/to-open-graph-image.jpeg

+# Your navigation section.
+Declares the drop down menu items for your hamburger menu.
 nav_sections:
   - name: Section 1
     items: